St Ffinan's Church, Llanffinan

-St Ffinan's Church, Llanffinan is a small 19th-century parish church built in the Romanesque revival style, in Anglesey, north Wales.
+St Ffinan's Church, Llanffinan, is a small 19th-century parish church built in the Romanesque revival style, in Anglesey, north Wales.
 There has been a church in this area, even if not on this precise location, since at least 1254, and 19th-century writers state that St Ffinan established the first church here in the 7th century.
 The church was rebuilt in 1841, reusing a 12th-century font and 18th-century memorials, as well as the cross at the eastern end of the roof.

-The church is still used for worship by the Church in Wales, one of eight in a combined parish, and services are held weekly.
+The church is still used for the worship by the Church in Wales, one of eight in a combined parish, and services are held weekly.
 It is a Grade II listed building, a national designation given to "buildings of special interest, which warrant every effort being made to preserve them", in particular because it is considered to be "a good essay in a simple Romanesque revival style".
 The church is at the end of a gravel track in the countryside of central Anglesey, about 2.5 km from Llangefni, the county town.
 It is also on a footpath to Plas Penmynydd, once home to Owen Tudor, founder of the Tudor dynasty.